-- Possession or use of dangerous weapons/substances including guns, knives, explosives, or flammable materials. - Possession or use of illegal drugs or bulk alcohol. - o Tampering with fire-safety equipment. - Physical abuse of others or self, including assault, sexual assault, or suicide attempts.
+- Possession or use of dangerous weapons/substances including guns, knives, explosives, or flammable materials. - Possession or use of illegal drugs or bulk alcohol. - Tampering with fire-safety equipment. - Physical abuse of others or self, including assault, sexual assault, or suicide attempts. - Threats of violence to others or self, including physical threats, sexual harassment, or suicide threats. - Throwing or dropping objects from or at a building. - Repeated violation of policies or regulations.

-- Threats of violence to others or self, including physical threats, sexual harassment, or suicide threats. - Throwing or dropping objects from or at a building. - Repeated violation of policies or regulations. - Release from Contract | If a student seeks to break or end their housing and food service contract mid-year, between Fall and Spring, that is called a Release.
+Release from Contract

+If a student seeks to break or end their housing and food service contract mid-year, between Fall and Spring, that is called a Release.
 If a Release request is granted, the student is not required to live on campus for the following semester.
-Releases are granted if the student can meet one of the following criteria and provide supporting documentation: - Over the Fall semester, the student has experienced unforeseen medical or mental health hardship. - Over the Fall semester, the student has experienced unforeseen financial hardship.
+Releases are granted for the following criteria: